 We are also subject to the risk of private party challenges to the legality of our network marketing program.
-Some multi-level marketing programs of other companies have been defeated.
+Some multi-level marketing programs of other companies have been successfully challenged in the past, while other challenges to multi-level marketing programs of other companies have been defeated.
 In 2004 Test Ankoop-Test Achat, a Belgian consumer protection organization, sued Herbalife International Belgium, S.V., or HIB, challenging the legality of our network marketing program in Belgium.
 On November 23, 2011, the Brussels Commercial Court rendered a judgment that HIB is in violation of the Belgian law on Unfair Commercial Practices by establishing, operating or promoting a pyramid scheme where a consumer gives consideration for the opportunity to receive compensation that is derived primarily from the introduction of other consumers into the scheme rather than from the sale or consumption of products.
-The court ordered cessation of the violation, and a penalty payment of EUR 5,000 per infringement (limited to a total amount of penalty payments of EUR 250,000) starting two months from the official notification of the judgment.
+The court ordered cessation of the violation, and a penalty payment of EUR 5,000 per infringement (limited to a total amount of penalty payments of EUR 250,000) sarting two months from the official notification of the judgment.
 HIB has not yet been officially notified of the judgment and therefore the conditions for possible penalty payments have not been fulfilled.
-The Company believes the trial court's judgment is flawed legally and on March 8, 2012 filed an appeal of the judgment with the Court of Appeal of Brussels.
+The Company believes the trial court's judgment is flawed legally and factually and on March 8, 2012 filed an appeal of the judgment with the Court of Appeal of Brussels.
 A preliminary hearing was held on April 2, 2012 setting a briefing schedule.
 Since then Test Aankoop filed its reply on July 6, 2012 and Herbalife's response was filed on September 28, 2012.
 Test Aankoop filed its final brief on February 12, 2013.
 The date for the oral hearing before the Court of Appeals of Brussels has been set for November 4, 2013.
 We believe that we have a meritorious basis to appeal this judgment.
-Nonetheless, the Company has implemented various relatively minor clarifications and changes which we believe are consistent with the trial court's ruling pending the appeal procedure.
-This or other adverse judicial determinations with respect to our network marketing program, or in proceedings not involving us directly but which challenge the legality of multi-level marketing systems, in Belgium or in any other market in which we operate, could negatively impact our business.
+Nonetheless, the Company has implemented various relatively minor clarifications and changes which we believe are consistent with the trial court's ruling p involving us directly but which challenge the legality of multi-level marketing systems, in Belgium or in any other market in which we operate, could negatively impact our business.
 Additionally, Herbalife has been named as a defendant in a purported class action lawsuit filed April 8, 2013 in the U.S. District Court for the Central District of California (Bostick v.
 Herbalife International of America, Inc., et al) challenging the legality of our network marketing program under various state and federal laws.
+On May 30, 2013, we filed a motion to dismiss the lawsuit on a variety of grounds.
+On October 11, 2013, after plaintiff indicated his intention to dismiss certain claims brought under federal law, the Court denied our motion to dismiss the remaining state claims.
 We believe the suit is without merit and plan to defend the suit vigorously.